firecracker-microvm/firecracker-go-sdk/docs/snapshotting.md

 m.CreateSnapshot(ctx, memPath, snapPath)
 ```

-The snapshot can be loaded at any later time at startup of a machine via the machine's `Start()` function, using `WithSnapshot()` as an option.
-The VM must then be resumed before attempting to use it.
+The snapshot can be loaded at any later time at creation of a machine via the machine's `NewMachine()` function, using `WithSnapshot()` as an option.
+Upon starting, the VM loads the snapshot and must then be resumed before attempting to use it.

 ```
 ctx := context.Background()